 Mari-Leen Kiipli “Husa” & Paul Kuimet “Crystal Grid”

 Mari-Leen Kiipli’s installation “Husa” depicts a fantastic garden.
-It consists of unbroken car windows, bent armature, concrete, dripping water, second-hand jewellery, lace boots, Ensis shells, twining plants of Ipomoea genus, runner beans and raspberries.
+It consists of car windows, bent armature, concrete, dripping water, second-hand jewellery, lace boots, Ensis shells, twining plants of Ipomoea genus, runner beans and raspberries.
 Mari-Leen describes her installation “Husa” as “a grove filled with thoughts, ideas and feelings as different poses, inspired by the lush urban and natural landscape.
 The installation creates a scene carried by night winds, emotional mazes, cars, building lots, flying insects and movement of plants.”
-Mari-Leeni seems to be interested in the connection of thoughts, ideas and feelings with the landscape and the spirit of different life forms.
+Mari-Leen seems to be interested in the connection of thoughts, ideas and feelings with the landscape and the spirit of different life forms.

-The dialogue between works by Paul Kuimet and Mari-Leen Kiipli that is developing in the exhibition at Kogo Gallery includes thoughts about different connections and balances between humans, man-made environment and plant life.
+The dialogue between Paul Kuimet and Mari-Leen Kiipli that is developing in the exhibition at Kogo Gallery, includes thoughts about different connections and balances between humans, man-made environment and plant life.
 Buildings created for plants, plants that take over the neglected urban landscape, crumbling unused concrete, new houses and gardens, order, flow, fantasy, beauty, light.
-As did 19th-century architecture critic Richard Lucae see in the Crystal Palace the ethereality of the barriers between us and the landscape, the disappearance of boundaries between interior and exterior *, so does Mari-Leen Kiipli’s work often convey the blurring of boundaries between human and nature, focusing on sensations and body awareness while being in a state of active and dynamic relation to one’s surrounding – the state that is perhaps best for the perception of art and the environment in general, as well as for any creative process, whether it takes place in a laboratory, studio or somewhere else.
+As did 19th-century architecture critic Richard Lucae see in the Crystal Palace the ethereality of the barriers between us and the landscape, the disappearance of boundaries between interior and exterior*, so does Mari-Leen Kiipli’s work often convey the blurring of boundaries between human and nature, focusing on sensations and body awareness while being in a state of active and dynamic relation to one’s surrounding – the state that is perhaps best for the perception of art and the environment in general, as well as for any creative process, whether it takes place in a laboratory, studio or somewhere else.

 *Richard Lucae: “As in a Crystal there is no longer any true interior or exterior.
 The barrier erected between us and the landscape is almost ethereal.
 If we imagine that air can be poured like a liquid, then it has, here, achieved a solid form, after the removal of the mould into which it was poured.
 We find ourselves within a cut-out segment of atmosphere.
 It is, in my opinion, extraordinarily difficult to arrive at a clear perception of the effect of form and scale in this incorporeal space.” – A quote found by Paul Kuimet, which was used in the exhibition “Endless Story” by Paul Kuimet and Mihkel Ilus, curated by Siim Preiman in the Tallinn Art Hall.
 The digital guide and virtual tour of the show are available on the website of Tallinn Art Hall.